Grades: 4 - 8

 No, parents are not required but are more than welcome to stay for the duration of the program.
 Parents are encouraged to help their child in any way they can.
 Some parents even become mentors, and if you're interested please email admello@tcrobotics.org.
 No experience is needed to mentor or contribute to the program, there are plenty of ways for parents to help out!

-The program is from late August to mid-December.
+The program is from late August to January.
 Students meet 5-6 hrs/week.
 All teams will participate in an offseason event in mid January.
 Teams will likely meet once in January before the event to prepare their robot.

 We utilize Remind, a communication platform that allows us to send out messages to all parents of students in our programs, and parents to individually contact mentors.
 Information on how to join can be found when you sign up.
+Mansfield Middle School teams will get information when the school year starts

 No, there is no residency requirement for any of our programs.
 For our teams at Mansfield Middle School, you must be a student at Mansfield Middle School.